ArachnidAbby/BCL/docs/source/tutorial/functions.rst

 ==========

 Functions are a way to avoid repeating blocks of code.
 They can be very helpful!
 We have actually already used several!
+Functions work similarly to how they work in math.

 ###################
 Calling a Function